What is a Customer Data Platform (CDP)?

 - Optimizing Prospecting—Identifying premier prospects via lookalike models and targeting them via channels like direct mail, digital advertising, or social

-- Enabling Real-time Personalization—Eliminating one-size-fits-all campaigns and replacing them with 1:1 campaigns that include customers’ preferred products or preferred content
+- Enabling Real-time Personalization—Eliminating one-size-fits-all campaigns and replacing them with a 1:1 marketing campaign that leverages an analytic perspective to include customers’ preferred products or preferred content

 - Suppressing Customers—Suppressing customers in advertising channels who are already customers of their brand